QuerySurge Technical Whitepaper No. 3

 - QuerySurge Agent-to-QuerySurge Application Server roundtrip communications

-- QuerySurge Database storage
+- QuerySurge Database communications and storage

-- Command-line execution API communications
+- API communications

 Figure 1.
 QuerySurge with Standard Level Security